 Keep reading to learn the cause of your dying pilea peperomioides and for how to implement the solutions to revive your dying pilea peperomioides plant…

-Pilea Peperomioides (Chinese Money Plant) Drooping
+Why is My Pilea Peperomioides (Chinese Money Plant) Drooping?

 - Symptoms.
-The stems and leaves of the money plant turn leggy or droop downwards sometimes with a pale color.
+The stems and leaves of the money plant turn leggy or droop downwards, sometimes with a pale color.

 - Causes.
 Lack of sun and small pots that dry out too quickly between each watering.